Asgard (comics): The six races

-The six races of intelligent humanoid beings known to reside within the Asgardian dimension.
+The six races of intelligent humanoid beings known to reside within the Asgard dimension.

 Not to be confused with the dragon Fafnir.

 Racial attributes

 Although they look human, all Asgardians possess certain superhuman physical attributes.
 They are extremely long-lived (though not immortal like their Olympian counterparts), aging at an extremely slow rate upon reaching adulthood (through the periodic consumption of the golden apples of Idunn).
 Asgardian flesh and bone is three times denser than similar human tissue, contributing to their superhuman strength and weight.
 An average Asgardian male can lift 30 tons (27.2 metric tons); an average Asgardian female can lift about 25 tons (22.7 metric tons).
 Asgardians are immune to all terrestrial diseases and resistant to conventional injury (however this resilience seems relatively incapable of defeating the zombie plague in Earth-2149 that affects even Asgardians).
 The metabolism of the Asgardians gives them superhuman stamina in all physical activities.

-Demons are beings of fire and tend to be about the same stature as the Asgardians.
+Fire Demons are beings of fire and tend to be about the same stature as the Asgardians.

 Dwarves are smaller in stature than the Asgardians, and have short, stocky bodies.
 Their average height is 4 ft.

 Elves vary greatly in size from four to eight feet (1.2 to 2.4 meters).
 They tend toward slender bodies and proportionately longer limbs.
 The dark elves tend to be darker in color than the light elves.
 Both types have natural proclivity towards magic.

-Giants are basically humanoid in appearance and color although they tend toward the neanderthalic in body and bone structure.
+Giants are humanoid in appearance and color, although they tend toward the neanderthalic in body and bone structure.
 Their most distinguishing feature is their height.
 The average giant is 20 ft tall, although some may reach 30 ft.
 On occasion giants will produce stunted offspring who look similar to the Asgardians.
 Loki and the Executioner are both children of giants despite their diminutive six or seven foot (1.8 or 2.1 meter) stature.
+The Giants of Jotunheim consist of the Frost Giants, the Ice Giants, the Storm Giants, the Rime Giants, the Mountain Giants, the Rock Giants, and the Wind Giants.

 Trolls are the least human-looking of the denizens of Asgard, possessing body characteristics that are almost simian.
 Trolls are stocky and massive, have thick body hair (almost fur) and tend toward a ruddy orange color.
 They are on average taller than the Asgardians but shorter than giants, around 7 ft tall, although some trolls are considerably taller.
 Trolls tend to be extremely strong, stronger than the average Asgardian, dwarf or elf and on par with giants.
 Trolls like Ulik rival Thor in strength.
+The Trolls of Asgard consist of the Orange-Skinned Rock Trolls, the Stone-Skinned Rock Trolls, the Flying Trolls of Thryheim, the Forest Trolls, the Fire Trolls, the Ice Trolls, and the Dark Trolls.

+The Angels of Heven are depicted as being bird-winged humanoids who are extremely materialistic and selfish as well as the fact that honor is among the things that they consider meaningless.